TianqiZhen426/Deep-Learning_SP26_Midterm-Project_SVG-Generation-from-Text-Prompts/README.md

 ## Task
 Given a natural language prompt such as:
--"A black rectangle enclosed in a circle"
+- "A black rectangle enclosed in a circle"
--the model must generate valid SVG code like:
+- the model must generate valid SVG code like:
 <svg ...>
   <circle ... />
   <rectangle ... />
 </svg>
--Constraints include:
+- Constraints include:
--Must be valid XML
+- Must be valid XML
--Must start with <svg> and end with </svg>
+- Must start with <svg> and end with </svg>
--Must be under 8000 characters
+- Must be under 8000 characters
--Must use allowed SVG tags
+- Must use allowed SVG tags
--Must render meaningful visual shapes
+- Must render meaningful visual shapes

 ## Model
 Base model: Qwen2.5